vgmduarte/simple_sudoku/README.md

 ### files
 - `sudoku.py`: the proper code.
-- `board`: text file containing the initial configuration of the board).
+- `board`: text file containing the initial configuration of the board.

 ### usage
 Setup the `board` file following the given example and run `python sudoku.py`.